civilwargeeky/CEA_Wrap/README.md

 ## `Problem.set_phi(phi) -> None`

-Sets the equivalence ratio for the problem.
+Sets the equivalence ratio for the problem, using the engineering definition of equivalence ratio.

 ### Parameters